alesk/learning/README.md

 When I first came to the Cursera Site, I found lots of intersting course.
 I picked a dozen of them and, you guessed, finished none.
 Mostly, I watched 2 or 3 videos and the lost interest.
-This is not a way to go.
+I leater recognised this effect as someone masked [procrastination][12].
+Every time, were there was an obstacle requireing to put in some effort to change my brain, I quit and change the attention to some easier subject offering me the relief from the (brain changing) pain and a ["marshmellow to eat" now instead of two at a later time][13].

-Later, frustrated by a failure to complete a single course, I decided, to does one at a time, just one.
+Frustrated by a failure to complete a single course, I decided, to do just one at a time, just one.
 I signed for the Data Analysis and Statistical Inference and to boost motivation even more, I paid for the Verified Certificate.
 I worked a lot, much more than I anticipated at the beginning,